Bendigo Tiling FAQ is a series off questions and answers about tiling & waterproofing

 You’ll use any tile outside as long because it is incredibly durable.
 When trying to find an outside tile, make sure to see the hardness and porosity, you will like a tough tile with a high rating and a coffee absorbency rate.

 The most straightforward sorts of tiles to use are earthenware tiles, slate tiles, porcelain, and a few natural stones.
 Ask your tiler, a number of these tiles will need to be sealed.

-Tiles which will be used outside, can withstand harsh weather so that they are more durable than tiles which will only be used indoors.
+Tiles which will be used outside can withstand harsh weather so that they are more durable than tiles which will only be used indoors.
 Also, most outdoor tiles aren’t glossy.
 A glossy tile is going to be slippery when wet.
-It’s for that reason glossy tiles aren’t used outdoors.
+It’s for that reason not to use glossy tiles outdoors.

 Not in the least – tiles on their own are a touch vulnerable and are tossed around, making it easier for them to chip or scratch.
-Once the tiles are correctly installed and grouted, they’re going not to be vulnerable, as long as no corners are exposed.
+Once you install and grout the tiles correctly, they’re no longer vulnerable, as long as you do not expose the corners.

-You’ll use any tile in your bathroom, just ask us because most tiles will be got to be sealed during a wet area
+You’ll use any tile in your bathroom, just ask us because most tiles in wet areas got to be sealed.

 Most natural stones and a few porcelain tiles need sealing.

-It’s suggested to order “wastage”.
+We suggest ordering “wastage”.
 If you’ve got a project that needs many cuts, you’ll need those extra tiles.
-Also within the laying process tiles might be damaged and wish to replace.
+Also, tiles may damage during the laying process and wish to replace.

 Yes.
 Tiles are heat-resistant.
-They will be used around a hearth but make sure to use heat-resistant adhesive and binding materials also.
+Use them around a hearth but make sure to use heat-resistant adhesive and binding materials also.